repodiac/german_compound_splitter/README.md

 To provide **attribution or cite this work** please use the following text snippet:
 ```
-german_transliterate, Copyright 2020 by repodiac, see https://github.com/repodiac for updates and further information
+german_compound_splitter, Copyright 2020 by repodiac, see https://github.com/repodiac for updates and further information
 ```

 ## Version History